joeymalvinni/ictf2024writeups/web/Boing/README.md

 print(f'Image saved to {img_out_fname}')
 ```

-This solution means that the `compute.py` script times out before it's able to add the filename.

 Regardless, both of our scripts achieve the same final result of setting a custom value to symlink from in the `Filename:` metadata tag.

 ### Stealing the Database

-For us, that was the easy part.
-We could symlink `users.db` into our static folder, but no matter what we tried, we couldn't access the `users.db` file.
+As complicated as that sounds, stealing the database was the easy part.
+We could symlink `users.db` into our static folder, but no matter what we tried, we couldn't access this `users.db` file.

-The chief source of agony is located in this code:
+The main cause of our troubles this code:

 ```py
 @app.route('/get/<file_name>')